hacoo/rtik/README.md

 ## Status

-Updated 8/16/2017

 An early build of RTIK is now available as a non-game module.
 It provides full body IK for humanoids.
-While the current version of RTIK is very much an early alpha, you are welcome to experiment with it!
+While the current version of RTIK is incomplete, you are welcome to experiment with it!

-## Contact Info

-For questions, concerns, comments, et cetera please contact me (Henry) at hacoo36@gmail.com.
+RTIK is currently not under active development, however, pull requests are welcome.

 ## License